openebs-archive/openebs-docs/docs/mayctl.md

 ---
 ------

 `mayactl` is the command line tool for interacting with OpenEBS volumes. `mayactl` is not used/required while provisioning or managing the OpenEBS volumes, but it is currently used while debugging and troubleshooting.

-For getting access to mayactl command line tool, you will have to login / exec into the maya-apiserver pod on the Kubernetes.
-The steps are outlined below
+For getting access to mayactl command line tool, you will have to login / execute into the maya-apiserver pod on Kubernetes.
+The steps are outlined below.